robotframework/robotframework/doc/releasenotes/rf-3.2.2.rst

 `robotframework-users`_ mailing list or to `Robot Framework Slack`_, and possible bugs submitted to the `issue tracker`_.

-If you have pip_ installed, just run
+To install the latest available release using pip_, just run

 ::

    pip install --upgrade robotframework

-to install the latest available release or use
+ or to install exactly this version use

 ::

    pip install robotframework==3.2.2

-to install exactly this version.
 Alternatively you can download the source distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

 Robot Framework 3.2.2 was released on Tuesday September 1, 2020.